 And nobody wants to figure out what a Heawood Conjecture Teapot is either.

-Your first team has a vertical duty and your second has a horizontal duty.
+Your first team has a twisting duty and your second has a tidal wave duty.

-You can leave space for Team Dark to encroach into the handle if desired.
+You can leave space for Team Tide to encroach into the handle.

-Team Light MUST touch itself directly at Antarctica and the Arctic Ocean.
+Team Twist must be adjacent to itself at Antarctica and the Arctic Ocean.

 7. Paint your Arctic Ocean.

-Remember, it must allow Color 6 the same privileges.
+It must allow Color 6 to do the same.

 10. Come back the following week to get your very own Heawood Conjecture Coffee Mug!